piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 ### Variable Particle Weighting in 3D

-Linearly increasing particle weights in 3D can be defined similary to the radial weighting factor in the 2D case.
+Linearly increasing particle weights in 3D can be defined similarly to the radial weighting factor in the 2D case.

     Part-VariableWeighting = T